shader-slang/slangpy/README.md

 command_buffer.submit()
 ```

-Question: Should we all for use of python call operator instead of requiring explicit `.call` function as a shorthand?
+Question: Should we support use of python call operator instead of requiring explicit `.call` function as a shorthand?

 ## Backwards Pass